-We have partnered with Microsoft Skype in the Classroom and the Center for Interactive Learning and Collaboration and to bring FREE virtual field trips to your students, grades K-12.
+We now offer FREE virtual field trips to your students, grades K-12.
 The virtual field trip lasts about 45 minutes, during which time a Monticello educator will talk to your class about Monticello using images, props, and an online virtual tour.
 Your students can ask the educator questions, and you can prepare your students with pre- and post-visit resources.
+We can connect with your class via Zoom, Skype, or Google Meets.
 Check out the program descriptions below to sign up, or email us at email@example.com!

 - Learn about Thomas Jefferson’s ideas that helped shaped a nation

 - Learn about Monticello as an architectural icon

 - Find out about Monticello as a plantation that was supported by enslaved labor